eflautt/ga-data-science/lessons/lesson-3/readme.md

 Quartiles divide a rank-ordered data set into four equal parts.
 The values that divide each part are called the first, second, and third quartiles; and they are denoted by Q1, Q2, and Q3, respectively.
 The interquartile range (IQR) is a measure of variability, based on dividing a data set into quartiles.
 Let's take a look in the notebook.

 ### Codealong Part 2: Box Plot
+See the the following concepts in action "Part 2.
+Box Plot" of the lesson-3-codealong-starter-code/lesson-3-codealong-solutions.ipynb
 There is a handy graph- the box-plot that gives us a nice visual of these metrics as well as the quartile and the interquaritle range.

 ### Bias vs Variance